zoonoo/azure-docs.ko-kr/articles/container-registry/container-registry-oci-artifacts.md

 }
 ```

-## <a name="pull-an-artifact"></a>아티팩트 풀
+## <a name="pull-an-artifact"></a>Pull an artifact

-`oras pull` 명령을 실행 하 여 레지스트리에서 아티팩트를 가져옵니다.
+Run the `oras pull` command to pull the artifact from your registry.

-먼저 로컬 작업 디렉터리에서 텍스트 파일을 제거 합니다.
+First remove the text file from your local working directory:

 ```bash
 rm artifact.txt
 ```

-을 `oras pull` 실행 하 여 아티팩트를 가져오고 아티팩트를 푸시하는 데 사용 되는 미디어 유형을 지정 합니다.
+Run `oras pull` to pull the artifact, and specify the media type used to push the artifact:

 ```bash
 oras pull myregistry.azurecr.io/samples/artifact:1.0 \
     --media-type application/vnd.unknown.layer.v1+txt
 ```

-풀에 성공 했는지 확인 합니다.
+Verify that the pull was successful:

 ```bash
 $ cat artifact.txt
 Here is an artifact!
 ```

-## <a name="remove-the-artifact-optional"></a>아티팩트 제거 (선택 사항)
+## <a name="remove-the-artifact-optional"></a>Remove the artifact (optional)

-Azure container registry에서 아티팩트를 제거 하려면 [az acr repository delete][az-acr-repository-delete] 명령을 사용 합니다. 다음 예제에서는 여기에 저장 된 아티팩트를 제거 합니다.
+To remove the artifact from your Azure container registry, use the [az acr repository delete][az-acr-repository-delete] command.
+The following example removes the artifact you stored there:

 ```azurecli
 az acr repository delete \